jouvin/iam-website/content/en/docs/reference/api/tokens-api/_index.md

 The IAM server has a RESTful API used to list and revoke active access and refresh tokens.

-Access to the API is limited to users with administrator privileges (either authenticated via a web session or through OAuth).
-If using OAuth, be sure that the access token is obtained with an authorization code/device flow.
+Access to the API is limited to users with administrator privileges authenticated via a web session or to access token containing predefined restricted System Scopes.
 All examples assume authorization via OAuth2 bearer token; e.g.

 ```